 - Use the Check Status tab to monitor the status of your recommendations.
 Completed recommendations are marked as "Complete" and have a Complete Date listed.
 Follow up with your recommenders if their recommendations are still marked as "Requested" or "Accepted."
 It is your responsibility to ensure that recommendation requests are received and completed on time.
 We will not notify applicants about missing recommendations.

 - On the Recommendations tab, locate the request you wish to resend.

 - Click the pencil icon to edit the request.

 - Scroll to the bottom of the page and click Resend This Recommendation Request.

 Change the Recommender's Email Address

-If you entered an incorrect email address for an Recommender, or if your Recommender asks that you send the request to a different email address, you must delete the request and then re-add it with the correct email.
+If you entered an incorrect email address for any recommenders (or if any recommender asks that you send the request to a different email address), you must delete these requests and then re-add them with the correct email.

-Selecting Yes indicates to programs that your Recommender completed their Recommendation with the understanding that you would not be able to view it.
-This means you will not be able to see the content of the Recommendation.
-Programs may view this type of Recommendation as a more accurate representation of an applicant's qualifications.
+Selecting Yes indicates to programs that your recommender completed their recommendation with the understanding that you would not be able to view it.
+This means you will not be able to see the content of the recommendation.
+Programs may view this type of recommendation as a more accurate representation of an applicant's qualifications.

-Selecting No indicates to programs that your Recommender completed their Recommendation with the understanding that you may choose to view it in the future.
-Selecting this option does not allow you to view your Recommendation via the application.
-If you do not waive your right to view the Recommendation, you may ask your reference for a copy of the Recommendation.
-Programs may view this type of Recommendation as a less accurate representation of an applicant's qualifications.
+Selecting No indicates to programs that your recommender completed their recommendation with the understanding that you may choose to view it in the future.
+Selecting this option does not allow you to view your recommendation via the application.
+If you do not waive your right to view the recommendation, you may ask your recommender for a copy of the recommendation.
+Programs may view this type of recommendation as a less accurate representation of an applicant's qualifications.

 Once you make a selection, you can't change it, so consider the choices carefully.